Hey beautiful mamma's…

 These can be used for your H2 and H3 headings.

 Optimize your images to include alt tags, because images are indexed by Google.

-It's much better to have an image which says “ConvertKit's automations tab” rather than IMG0004838.
+It's much better to have an image that says “ConvertKit's automation tab” rather than IMG0004838.

 Make your post slugs (URL's) short and descriptive.